fvantonio1/StatisticsDistribution/README.md

 # StatisticsDistribution
-Package for Gaussian and Binomial distributions.
+Python package for Gaussian and Binomial distributions.

 # How to use
 Download repo and do 'pip install .' in terminal.